Healesville

 Healesville is a town in Victoria, Australia, 64 km north-east from Melbourne's central business district, located within the Shire of Yarra Ranges local government area.
 Healesville recorded a population of 7,589 in the 2021 census.

 Healesville is situated on the Watts River, a tributary of the Yarra River.

 The outskirts of Healesville is home to a wildlife sanctuary, called Healesville Sanctuary.

 History

 Traffic to the more distant Gippsland and Yarra Valley goldfields in the 1860s resulted in a settlement forming on the Watts River and its survey as a town in 1864.
 It was named after Richard Heales, the Premier of Victoria from 1860–1861.
 The post office opened on 1 May 1865.
 The town became a setting off point for the Woods Point Goldfield with the construction of the Yarra Track in the 1870s.

+Heritage listings

+The following places in Healesville are listed on the Victorian Heritage Register: